For a list of programs with Candidacy Status or Accreditation Status, click here

 Once an education program has submitted the required documentation for review, and has been successful in demonstrating compliance with the candidacy status criteria, the Joint Accreditation Committee will award the program candidacy status.
 The program will then be scheduled for a full accreditation review.

 The Joint Accreditation Committee meets twice a year to review submissions, usually in February and October.
-The next scheduled Joint Accreditation Committee meeting is February 4-5, 2019, followed by October 24 & 25, 2019.
+The next scheduled Joint Accreditation Committee meeting is October 24 & 25, 2019.

 If you are preparing an application for Candidacy Status, please contact our Program Manager so that we can answer any questions, and add your application to the agenda of an upcoming Joint Accreditation Committee meeting.